 - Plateauing (Alternating, overlapping, or substituting another Steroid to avoid a tolerance.)

-- Have trouble controlling use
+- Trouble controlling use

-- Needs increasing amounts to feel results
+- Needing increasing amounts to feel results

-- Combines Anabolic Steroids with other drugs
+- Combining Anabolic Steroids with other drugs

-Treatment for an Anabolic Steroid Addiction
+Treatment For An Anabolic Steroid Addiction

 Contact a treatment provider as soon as possible in order to discover your pathway to healing.